 Safety and security

-Petty and drug and alcohol-related crime is a problem in Guam.
+Petty crime, including drug and alcohol-related crime, is a problem in Guam.

 Money and valuables

 As Guam is a US territory, US dollars are the official currency.

 The United States has specific requirements regarding locks used on airline baggage.
 See the Transport Security Administration's website for further details.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 There are US Naval and Air Force bases located on Guam.
 Guam International Airport may be closed by US authorities without notice for security reasons.